ysoh286/honours-project-2017/detailed-notes.md

   - by specifying a target element to attach interactions to, we can attach several interactions to a single element, but currently we can only target 1 element at a time.
 - Functions (and maybe more to come) for specific interactions (such as attaching a selection box, driving a slider, e.t.c) but it should be flexible enough so that the user can still achieve what they want.

-**Challenges achieved:**
-- Boxplot to points challenge: highlight the box and points between two plots.

 **Assumptions?:**
 - requires that units that are converted to 'native' via grid should represent the data. (for ggplot2, this doesn't hold and requires a different conversion scale.
 In cases like this, there should be an alternative based upon where it gets data from:  use ```ggplot_build()```)
 - assumes no missing values and that plots generated via gridSVG should be in the order of the data frame. (ie point order should match with indices of the df.)
 In cases where data taken in is rearranged and sorted (like iNZightPlots), this causes the 'indexes' of the points to differ to the original dataframe.